gillesvink/circle-of-confusion/README.md

 Calculator for Circle of Confusion (CoC) to calculate the size in pixels of an area, used for depth of field processing.

-It's built in Rust, by default it is no-std only.
-For the Python package it exposes its functions via [PyO3](https://pyo3.rs/latest/).
+It's built in Rust.
+To use the library in no-std: enable the `no-std` feature For the Python package it exposes its functions via [PyO3](https://pyo3.rs/latest/).

 Add the project to your Cargo.toml by using